Kyle Richards Criticizes Lisa Rinna’s Low Blow, Praises Kim Richards’ Response To Arrest Mention

 Will viewers actually see Lisa and Kim in a better place with one another?
 As previously reported by the Inquisitr, Lisa said in a recent interview that viewers will see an unexpected evolution in her relationship with Kim as the season progresses.

-Before it gets better, it may get worse though.
+Before it gets better, it may get worse, though.
 A preview for next week’s The Real Housewives of Beverly Hills episode shows that Kim Richards will continue to be a hot topic and that Lisa Rinna may get in very big trouble with Kyle Richards.
 In one scene, Lisa tells Eden Sassoon that Kim’s “probably mostly sober right now” and that Kyle is Kim’s “enabler.”
 Lisa also gives her opinion that Kim’s “close to dying.”

 [Featured Image by Jonathan Leibson/Getty Images]